Girard Fountain Park: 21st century

 In 2003, the city's public arts agency commissioned sculptor James Peniston to replace the Beauchamp sculpture, with additional funding from the Fire Department and more than 1.5 million pennies donated by schoolchildren in 500 area schools.
 Peniston sculpted a bust of Franklin textured with casts of some 1,000 keys collected from schoolchildren.
 The sculpture is made of about one ton of bronze, which includes several brass nameplates representing Philadelphia firefighters fallen in the line of duty over four centuries.
 Called Keys To Community, the work was unveiled and dedicated on October 5, 2007.

 In the summer of 2006, Old City residents Janet Kalter and Joe Schiavo had begun an effort to restore the park and return it to public use.
 After the new sculpture was dedicated, Kalter and Schiavo won the Fire Department's consent to restore the park's fountain.
 The work began in June 2008 and the fountain was restored to operation in August.
 The Fire Department formally returned the fountain to service in a Nov.
 1 ceremony.

 Kalter and Schiavo created an organization to support their efforts called Old City Green.
 In 2016, with financial assistance provided by Old City District, Old City Green replaced all the aging park furniture and seating area pavers, upgraded the fountain filtration and chlorination systems, and altered the park entrance walls and gate to present a more welcoming appearance.

 In 2019, Old City Green proposed, funded, and executed a redesign of the north section of the park, expanding the garden perimeter, installing a central raised-planter feature, adding three benches, and replacing the lawn with a deep-bed crushed-brick surface.

-In 2019, a mural was installed on the park's east wall.
-It depicts the history of organized firefighting in Philadelphia and the founding of the Philadelphia Fire Department and subsequent supporting organizations.
+On the park's east wall, a mural was installed to depict the history of organized firefighting in Philadelphia and the founding of the Philadelphia Fire Department and subsequent supporting organizations.
 Designed by Eric Okdeh, it was funded by Mural Arts Philadelphia, the Philadelphia Fire Department, the PFD Family Association, and Wawa.